mr6r4y/eCm-hclub/ch01/README.md

 ## Agenda

-1.What is Reverse Engineering (RE)
+1. What is Reverse Engineering (RE)
 1. What the skill set can be used for
 1. x86 introduction
 1. ELF basic intro